dherzey/bechdel-movies/README.md

 # trigger alternative full ETL workflow
 prefect deployment run full-etl-flow-alt/bechdel-etl-full-alt
 ```
+It takes approximately 2 hours to run the full script using an `e2-standard-4` instance in GCP.

 ## Transform data using dbt
 Before triggering data transformation of BigQuery tables, make sure to update the service account file path and the project name in [profiles.yml](https://github.com/dherzey/bechdel-movies-project/blob/main/dbt/profiles.yml) for both dev and prod targets.
 Then, we can run the following deployments: